 It can get very cool in the high altitudes of the Canadian Rockies at night and riders should be prepared for all weather conditions.
 Even in the middle of summer, mornings are chilly until the sun is sufficiently high to clear the mountains.
 As a result, morning departures will generally not be before 9:30 am so cyclists can enjoy the warmest hours of the day for their ride.
 Average monthly high/low temperatures in the Canadian Rockies for the month of July are 72/45 Fahrenheit with average rainfall for the entire month of 2.7 inches.

 LODGING & MEALS:

-Accommodations vary from several historic mountain lodges and cabins to the opulence of the Rimrock Resort hotel and newly renovated Pomeroy Kananaskis Mountain Lodge.
-There is an indoor pool and hot tub at our respective hotel for 5 of the 13 nights.
+Accommodations vary from several historic mountain lodges and cabins to the opulence of the Rimrock Resort hotel.
+There is an indoor pool and/or hot tub at our respective hotel for 7 of the 13 nights.
 Most meals will be provided as part of the cost of this tour, in part, to be able to explore remote areas where there are no or limited restaurant options.
-Meals provided include 13 breakfasts, 6 lunches, and 7 dinners.
+Meals provided include 13 breakfasts, 5 lunches, and 6 dinners.